 Use polling apps to prompt discussions, by using strategies like Turn and Talk or Think Pair Share before or after questions have been asked.
 Create Agree or Disagree type questions, and ask learners to vote on their position.
 Then, encourage them to find a partner whose opinion is the same as theirs and discuss.
 This partnership then should find another team, whose opinion differs than their own, and debate.
 At the end, students can vote again on their position, independently.

-Embed a video in a Kahoot! to promote active viewing strategies.
+Embed a video in a Kahoot! or to promote active viewing strategies.
 This lets you quiz, discuss and reform learning with them.

 Lead into a clip by asking questions that: